 14. Make sure to eat before going through US preclearance

-At the same time, no food including fruits is allowed after you go through the US preclearance facilities.
-To make things worse, the food choices on the other side are far from being great.
+At the same time, no food, including fruits, is allowed after you go through the US preclearance facilities.
+To make things worse, the food choices past this point are far from being great.
 You are stuck with muffins and expensive pre-packed sandwiches.
 Finding something healthy here is almost impossible.
 Thus, make sure to eat or pack some dry snacks before going through the US preclearance area in Ireland.

 15. To immigrate or not to immigrate to Ireland after visiting it for the first time

-However, housing is what keeps newcomers questioning their decision to stay permanently in Ireland after their first visit.
+Housing, however, is what keeps the newcomers questioning their decision to stay permanently in Ireland after their first visit.
 People often don’t see value in leaving their big, comfortable homes abroad in order to pay much more for a tiny apartment somewhere in Dublin.
 Buying a house is another painful topic.
 An average family simply can’t afford it on its own.
-Living outside major cities is significantly cheaper though.
+Living outside the major cities is significantly cheaper, though.

-Ireland has short days during colder seasons of the year.
-The Irish get approximately eight hours of daylight from October until February.
-So, keep it in mind when planning your daily activities when visiting Ireland during this time of the year.
+Ireland has short days during the colder seasons of the year.
+The Irish get approximately eight hours of daylight from October through February.
+So keep this in mind when planning your daily activities when visiting Ireland during this time of the year.